top of page

 S – N Dimension (Sensing and Intuition)

-Do you prefer to collect real and tangible information about what really is, or do you prefer to focus on the overall picture and the connections between facts?
+Do you prefer to collect real and tangible information about what is, or do you prefer to focus on the overall picture and the connections between facts?

 3. How do you prefer to make decisions?